Tom1827/claude-rocky-skill/README.md

 Skill tempate *heavily* based on [caveman](https://github.com/JuliusBrussee/caveman) with a few tweaks - all due thanks and plaudits to Julius Brussee.

 ## Installation
-- Download `SKILL.md` and add it to a folder at `/.claude/skills/rocky`
+- Download `SKILL.md` and add it to folder at `/.claude/skills/rocky`
 - Start Rocky mode with `/rocky`, `Rocky mode`, `talk like Rocky`, `use Rocky`.
 - Stop the madness: `stop rocky` or `normal mode`

 ## How it work, question?
 - Rocky super-smart alien.
-Rocky use fewer tokens while vibing you vibes.
+Rocky use fewer tokens while vibing your vibes.

 ## Star repo with caution
 - Astrophage like stars.
 Bad bad bad.